 Among the most notable features of the map are the unusual western territorial boundaries.
 Among the more interesting boundaries are:

 - New Mexico-Arizona Territorial Border, reflecting the so-called "Baylor Line," which demarcated the disputed confederate Arizona Territory, an area south of New Mexico, which divided New Mexico Territory at the 34th Parallel.
-While the US Federal Government created Arizona Territory in what would become its modern configuration, the Confederates recognized an earlier version of Arizona Territory, which consisted of the Southern part of New Mexico Territory
+While the US Federal Government created what Arizona Territory in what would become its modern configuration, the Confederates recognized an earlier version of Arizona Territory, which consisted of the southern part of New Mexico Territory.

 - Washington and Oregon extending to the Rocky Mountains, prior to the creation of Idaho

 - Massive Nebraska Territory, pre-dating Montana, Wyoming and the modern configuration of the Dakotas, which then only extended to the Missouri River.